|

 easiest way to teach letter formation and letter sounds is through

-A lovely way to teach letter formation is using Brightly Coloured Chunky Chalks Step 2 The letter sounds are divided up into seven sets, so it is best to focus on one set of letters at a time i.e. the first set being ‘s,a,t,i,p,n’.
-The letter sounds are not introduced in alphabetical order.
-The letters are taught in specific sets with the first set 's, a, t, i, p, n', choosing because it allows one to make more three letter words than any other six letters.
-Once your child is able to read and write the first set of letters, they can practise word building and reading using these letters.
-For example, ‘s, a, t, i, p, n’ Work with your child and think of as many words as you can using the first set of Jolly Phonics* letters.
-If they need prompting to find a word, sound out the word clearly emphasising and elongating each letter sound clearly e.g ‘s’ – ‘a’ – ‘t’ is ‘sat’.
-An ideal way to practise word building is through using large Magnetic Wooden Letters.
+A lovely way to teach letter formation is using Brightly Coloured Chunky Chalks Step 2 The letter sounds are divided up into seven sets, so it is best to focus on one set of letters at a time i.e. the first set being 's a t i p n' therefore letter sounds are not introduced in alphabetical order.
+The letters are taught in specific sets with the first set 's, a, t, i, p, n', chosen because it allows a child to make more three letter words with these letters than any other six letters.
+Once your child is able to read and write the first set of letters, they can progress to word building and reading using these letters.
+Magnetic letters are ideal for the initial stage of word building and blending as the child can rearrange the letters easily on a magnetic board.
+Work with your child and think of as many words as you can using the first set of Jolly Phonics* letters 's, a, t, i, p, n'.
+If they need prompting to think of a word, sound out the word clearly emphasising and elongating each letter sound clearly e.g s-a -t.
+An ideal way to develop word blending and building is through using large Magnetic Wooden Letters.
+Children get to learnt the shape of the letters and can hold them.
 Give your child a set of letters from the Jolly phonics scheme and let them try making as many words as they can.
+You may have to initially say a CVC word slowly and then help your child to find the correct letters.
+All children will need different amounts of help and time with this activity.

 Encourage your child to say each letter sound and then read the word as